 Kyra Sedgwick biography

-Actress.
-Born Kyra Minturn Sedgwick on August 19, 1965, to Patricia Heller, an educational and family therapist, and Henry D. Sedgwick, a venture capitalist.
-Sedgwick has something of a blue-blood pedigree; her great-grandfather Endicott Peabody founded the famous Groton School and her cousin Edie Sedgwick was the celebrated muse of 60s pop artist Andy Warhol.
-Sedgwick's parents split when she was young, and at the age of 6 she moved with her mother to her stepfather's home on the Upper East Side of New York City.
+Kyra Minturn Sedgwick was born in New York City on August 19, 1965, to Patricia Heller, an educational and family therapist, and Henry D. Sedgwick, a venture capitalist.
+Sedgwick has something of a blue-blood pedigree: Her great-grandfather, Endicott Peabody, founded the famous Groton School, and her cousin, Edie Sedgwick, was the celebrated muse of '60s pop artist Andy Warhol.
+Sedgwick's parents split when she was a young girl, and at the age of 6 she moved with her mother to her stepfather's home, on New York City's Upper East Side.

-After graduating with a high school diploma from Manhattan's Friends Seminary, she briefly attended Sarah Lawrence College and the University of Southern California.
-Formal education wasn't for Sedgwick, however, and she quit to pursue her craft full time.
+After graduating with a high school diploma from Manhattan's Friends Seminary, Sedgwick briefly attended Sarah Lawrence College and the University of Southern California.
+Formal education wasn't for Sedgwick, however, and she quit to pursue her craft full-time.
 Little did she know that her life was about to take an unexpected turn.

 Marriage to Kevin Bacon

 Bacon eventually changed her mind.
-The couple married in 1988, when Sedgwick was 22; first son Travis was conceived almost immediately, on their honeymoon.
-Daughter Sosie followed three years later.
-"If someone had told me that at 22 I was going to meet the man I was going to marry and at 23 I would marry him and have a child, I would have told them they were out of their mind," Sedgwick said.
+The couple married in 1988, when Sedgwick was 22.
+Their first child together, son Travis, was conceived on their honeymoon, and daughter Sosie followed three years later.
+"If someone had told me that at 22 I was going to meet the man I was going to marry and at 23 I would marry him and have a child, I would have told them they were out of their mind," the actress later said.

 "TV is a very intimate experience for people, and I know that because of the way they react to you when they see you on the street!"
 Sedgwick said of her new connection with fans.
 "They say, 'Oh, I loooooooove you!'
 It's this deep connection and a very intimate one.
 They feel like they know you; you're in their living room ...
 And I appreciate being that person that's accessible enough so that people can be intimate with me onscreen and on the street."